locklin/gtm/README.md

 Generative topographic map, reboot of Ondrej Such's R package

-GTM is a cool technique; I like it a little better than SOM.
+GTM is a cool technique; I like it a little better than SOM in principle.

 It's a shame there are none in CRAN, so I figure I'll bring this one up to date and resubmit it.

+It is presently broken for 2-d.

 Updates of original package:
 1) renamed the functions to get rid of _'s